cchin1/asianfoodlegit2/README.md

 * 'develop': This is where we all merge our changes together before it goes to prod.
 * 'working branches': We will use a naming convention like this 'candice/mything'.
 These are our personal branches for doing our assigned feature.

+#### GitHub Issues
+Using github issues to track development of the major components of backend and frontend work.

 #### The rules:
 * 'master': Must be clean, tests passing, software working correctly.
 * 'develop': Should almost always be clean, tests passing, software working correctly.
 Avoid breaking develop rules unless it is absolutely necessary to get through some large refactor or something.